penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ???+ note

-    PostgreSQL comes with a default schema, typically called `public`, but it's in general best practice to create custom schemas to better organize and separate database objects, especially in complex or multi-user environments.
+    PostgreSQL comes with a default schema, typically called `public`, but in general, it's a best practice to create custom schemas to better organize and separate database objects, especially in complex or multi-user environments.

     For more in-depth information, I recommend checking out the detailed guide at